Demographics of Equatorial Guinea: Population

-Population Estimates by Sex and Age Group (01.VII.2020):
+Population Estimates by Sex and Age Group (01.VII.2020) (Estimates or projections based on the 2015 population census.):

 Vital statistics

 Registration of vital events is in Equatorial Guinea not complete.
 The Population Department of the United Nations prepared the following estimates.

-Fertility and births
+Demographic and Health Surveys

 Total Fertility Rate (TFR) (Wanted Fertility Rate) and Crude Birth Rate (CBR):

 Fertility data as of 2011 (DHS Program):